-One of Just2Trade’s biggest features is that it offers its members unlimited trades, giving them virtually unlimited trading potential.
+Generally, as with any other platform, users of Just2Trade are able t make trades at a frequency suitable for their investment strategies.
 This is great news for advanced and experienced traders, who want to make sure they have the ability to change their portfolio whenever they want to.

 In order to facilitate these unlimited trades, Just2Trade also offers some fairly workable research tools to go with their existing platform.
-Members get free research reports and real-time data, as well as robust analysis software that allows them to find the best trades possible and take advantage of them quickly.
+Members get free research reports and real-time data, also the platform claims of having software in place that does trade analytics.

 These research options, however, are not perfect: Just2Trade used to work with research firm Morningstar, but they parted ways in 2013.
 While it was clearly a cost-saving measure to keep $2.50 commissions affordable, their switch to InvestCenter has resulted in a downturn in the quality of their trade research.